bendudson/hermes-3/docs/sphinx/components.rst

 - Ion-neutral and electron-neutral collisions

+  *Note*: These are disabled by default.
+If enabled, care is needed to avoid double-counting collisions in atomic reactions e.g charge-exchange reacgtions.

   The cross-section for elastic collisions between charged and neutral particles can vary significantly.
 Here for simplicity we just take a value of :math:`5\times 10^{-19}m^2` from the NRL formulary.

 - Neutral-neutral collisions

+  *Note* This is enabled by default.

   The cross-section is given by

 .. math::